South Luzon Expressway: Route description

-The South Luzon Expressway continues the Osmeña Highway past the Magallanes Interchange, where it also meets Circumferential Road 4, particularly EDSA.
+The South Luzon Expressway starts as the physical extension of Osmeña Highway past the Magallanes Interchange, where it also meets Circumferential Road 4, particularly EDSA.
 The expressway runs through 49.56 km, spanning the cities of Makati, Pasay, Taguig, Parañaque, and Muntinlupa in Metro Manila and the provinces of Cavite, Laguna, and Batangas.
 From its northern terminus at Magallanes Interchange, the expressway follows a straight path southeast in parallel to the PNR South Main Line until the Bicutan Exit, where it slightly bends to the south towards the Alabang Exit.
-Two service roads run on either sides of the expressway from Sales Interchange to Alabang Exit, namely: West Service Road and East Service Road.
+Two service roads run on either side of the expressway from Sales Interchange to Alabang Exit, namely: West Service Road and East Service Road.
+Bicycle lanes are also present on the outermost lane of the toll-free northern section of the expressway, between the Magallanes and Sales Interchanges.

-At the Alabang Exit, South Luzon Expressway ascends to the Alabang Viaduct, a 1.242 km, eight-lane viaduct over the Manila South Road through Alabang.
-After its descent at Filinvest Exit, SLEX narrows to four lanes and mostly parallels the Manila South Road in Muntinlupa and northwestern Laguna, passing through the Susana Heights Exit connecting it to the Muntinlupa–Cavite Expressway.
+At the Alabang Exit, SLEX ascends to the Alabang Viaduct, a 1.242 km, eight-lane viaduct over the Manila South Road through Alabang, Muntinlupa.
+After its descent at Filinvest Exit, SLEX mostly parallels the Manila South Road in Muntinlupa and northwestern Laguna, passing through the Susana Heights Exit connecting it to the Muntinlupa–Cavite Expressway.
 It continues as a straight roadway lined with billboards and passing through residential and industrial areas.
 Past the San Pedro Exit, the expressway then curves and ascends past the Petron and Caltex service areas.
-Past Santa Rosa Exit, South Luzon Expressway narrows into three lanes per direction, having guard rails as the median divider.
+Past Santa Rosa Exit, SLEX narrows with guard rails as the median divider.
 At the Calamba Exit, the Pan-Philippine Highway concurrency ends as it leaves the expressway towards the west as Maharlika Highway.
-Past such exit, the expressway narrows to two lanes per direction, without exits and with bridges built with wide shoulders to accommodate future widening to three lanes.
+Past such exit, the expressway further narrows without exits and with bridges built with wide shoulders to accommodate future widening.
 It follows a curved route paralleling the Pan-Philippine Highway (Maharlika Highway) from Calamba to Santo Tomas, Batangas.
-The expressway then curves as it enters Santo Tomas before it ends at kilometer 57.5, continuing towards Batangas City as the STAR Tollway.
+It then meets its future interchange with SLEX Toll Road 4 (TR4), which will extend it up to Lucena and eventually to Matnog, Sorsogon, via SLEX Toll Road 5 (TR5).
+It then curves as it enters Santo Tomas before it ends at kilometer 57.5, continuing towards Batangas City as the STAR Tollway.

 History

 Planning and construction

-The South Luzon Expressway was originally built during the late 1960s as the Manila South Diversion Road, South Superhighway, or Manila South Expressway as newer roads used to travel from and to Manila.
+The South Luzon Expressway was originally built during the 1960s as the Manila South Diversion Road, South Superhighway, or Manila South Expressway as newer roads used to travel from and to Manila.
 Located then in the province of Rizal, the original stretch of the expressway, spanning approximately 15 km from EDSA (Highway 54) in Magallanes, Makati to Alabang Exit in Muntinlupa, was constructed beginning in 1967 and was completed on December 16, 1969.
 It is the second roadway project completed by the Philippine National Construction Corporation, after North Luzon Expressway.